Skip to main content

 hop cones

 Spurred on by the demands of a burgeoning craft brewing industry and a strong public interest in locally grown ingredients, farmers are experimenting with hops (Humulus lupulus) as an alternative income source.
-Over the past ten years, an increasing community of growers across North Carolina and the entire South Atlantic region have established hop yards and sold their products to local craft breweries and home brewers.
+Over the past fourteen years, an increasing community of growers across North Carolina and the entire South Atlantic region have established hop yards and sold their products to local craft breweries and home brewers.
 The majority of information and figures regarding hops production in the U.S. is developed for the Pacific Northwest hops industry and is not intended for the unique agronomic, economic, and environmental conditions found in Southeast.
-The objective of this project is to help identify the best performing hop cultivars, evaluate and develop appropriate cultural practices, evaluate promising geographic areas for hops production, breed new varieties, address the key issues related to nutrition, disease, and pest control, build a Southeastern hops community, and provide educational materials and programming.
-In addition, local market conditions and production costs are being addressed.
+The objective of this project was to help identify the best performing hop cultivars, evaluate and develop appropriate cultural practices, evaluate promising geographic areas for hops production, address the key issues related to nutrition, disease, and pest control, build a Southeastern hops community, and provide educational materials and programming.
+In addition, local market conditions and production costs were addressed.
+As it became clear that the major limiting factor to the development of a North Carolina hops industry was the lack of suitable commercial varieties, the project evolved into a hops breeding project.

 The NC Hops Breeding Project